gwastro/pycbc/docs/workflow.rst

 This will therefore set up a *complete* daily_ahope workflow and automatically generate the webpage at the end of the analysis.

-This is currently being used in ER5 as a supplement and backup to the daily_ihope runs.
+This is currently being used in ER6 as a supplement and backup to the daily ihope runs.

 More details of how to run this is found in the following link:

 .. toctree::
    :maxdepth: 1

-   workflow/daily_ahope
+   workflow/pycbc_make_daily_workflow

 ---------------------
-data_checker
+`data_checker`
 ---------------------

 This is an example of using only the segment query and datafind query modules